Ion-Stefan/game-of-life-react-ts/README.md

 # https://ion-stefan.github.io/game-of-life-react-ts/

 Welcome to the React Conway's Game of Life project!
-This project is a recreation of Conway's Game of Life, a classic cellular automaton, using React with TypeScript and styled with Tailwind CSS.
+This project is a recreation of Conway's Game of Life, a classic cellular automaton, using React with TypeScript ,styled with Tailwind CSS and initialized using Vite.
 The Game of Life is a zero-player game, meaning its evolution is determined by its initial state, with no further input from humans.

 Prerequisites: make sure you have Node.js and npm installed on your machine.